 If you do opt for power washing, you may need to replace joint sand between your pavers if it is washed away in the process.
 Also, remember that resealing is necessary after pressure washing.

-Vinegar is a popular choice for naturally getting rid of unwanted weeds and it is also used to kill moss.
+White vinegar is a popular choice for naturally getting rid of unwanted weeds, and it is also used to kill moss.
 When using this natural option, you may find that you need to treat the area multiple times to achieve the desired result.

 It’s important to remember that vinegar, as well as other substances, although not so harmful, requires some care.
-The first consideration is with the solution strength, be prudent while diluting the vinegar in water.
-Another important point is regarding nearby plants.
+The first consideration is with the solution strength, always dilute the vinegar in water.
+Another significant point is regarding nearby plants.
 Vinegar is a non-selective method to eliminate the moss, so it can also kill other plants.

 Although this is not much of a natural method to kill moss in pavers, it’s still a very effective one.
 Baking soda is a very powerful and easy to handle agent, just apply the substance over the mossy area and let it rest until the next day.
 You will likely need to repeat the process for a few days and clean the area with a broom.
 Also remember that, just like with vinegar, baking soda is a chemical substance and requires a certain level of care when handling it.

 05 – Commercial Moss Removers